-Sample Command Line :MEMory:DATA:BIT " <file name="">", <bit count="">, #ABC</bit></file> " <file name="">" the name of the user file within the signal generator.</file> <bit coun<="" td=""><bit count=""> the number of significant bits in the data block.</bit></bit> <bit count=""> the number of significant bits in the data block.</bit> A the number of decimal digits to follow in B. В a decimal number specifying the number of data bytes in C. C the binary user file data.
-Example 1 :MEMory:DATA:BIT "userfile1", 16, #12Qz userfile1 serfile1 provides the user file name as it will appear in the signal generator's binary memory catalog.
+Sample Command Line :MEMory:DATA:BIT " <file name="">", <bit count="">, #ABC</bit></file> " <file name="">" the name of the user file within the signal generator.</file> bit count> the number of significant bits in the data block.
+A the number of decimal digits to follow in B. В a decimal number specifying the number of data bytes in C. С the binary user file data.
+Example 1 :MEMory:DATA:BIT "userfile1", 16, #12Qz userfile1 provides the user file name as it will appear in the signal generator's binary memory catalog.
 1 defines the number of decimal digits to follow in "B".
 2 denotes how many bytes of data are to follow.
 Qz the ASCII representation of the 16 bits of data that are downloaded to the signal generator.
 This variable is represented by "C" in the sample command line.
 NOTE Not all binary values can be printed as ASCII characters.
 In fact, only ASCII characters corresponding to decimal values 32 to 126 are printable keyboard characters.
 Typically, the binary value corresponding to your 8-bit pattern is not printable.
 Therefore, the program written to download and upload user files must correctly convert between binary and the visible representation of the data sequence.